Wed, Oct 26, 2016, 8:00 PM

 Sat, Apr 1, 2017, 8:00 PM

-This deeply collaborative and creative chamber orchestra from Brooklyn brings a program featuring the San Francisco Girls Chorus led by Lisa Bielawa along with works by Brahms, Vivaldi, Aaron Jay Kernis, and an original piece written by the orchestra.
+This deeply collaborative and creative chamber orchestra from Brooklyn brings a program featuring the San Francisco Girls Chorus along with works by Brahms, Vivaldi, Aaron Jay Kernis, and an original piece written by Lisa Bielawa titled My Outstretched Hand.

 Tue, Apr 4, 2017, 8:00 PM

 Exciting young Russian pianist Daniil Trifonov returns to Washington, D.C. in a recital program of Schubert, Shostakovich, and Stravinsky.